jtompkins/joshtompkins.com/_posts/2015-5-1-stop-returning-null.md

 There will eventually come a time when you need to know that a *nothing*, rather than a *something*, was returned, and you won't have the crutch of null to rely upon.

-The easiest way to identify an empty value is to examine the type of your variable with `is`:
+The easiest way to identify an empty value is to examine the type of your variable with the C# keyword `is`:

 {% highlight c# %}
 var acct = new AccountRepository.Get(id);